-Plane Wrecks and Crash Sites in the Catskills
+Plane Wrecks, Crash Sites and More in the Catskills

 To say the Catskills are littered with plane wrecks is no exaggeration.
 The crash sites all date from a time when navigation technology was basic — a time that is shockingly close to us.

 The largest plane wreck in the Catskills is the B-25 Bomber which crashed in 1948 on Friday Mountain.

 The most intact wreck I’ve visited is the small civilian plane wreck just below the summit of Kaaterskill High Peak; that one dates from 1983.

 Listed below are the hikes with crash sites I’ve been to, but there are many more: on Doubletop, Overlook, Stoppel Point, South Mountain, West Kill, Ashokan High Point, Arizona Mountain, even on Panther and Slide mountains.